SAP-samples/btp-s4hana-buildcode-rap-buildapps/documentation/SAP Build Apps/Service Hub Client App/3_Logic building/Readme.md

-# Module 3 - Unit 1_3: Logic building
+# Build the Application Logic

-1. You can see that each input field in the form that you imported using template application has a value that is already bounded.
-Here is an example for the first input field (Title) is bounded to Incidents1.title.
-That means, the value of the title will be saved into this data variable after user`s input
+You can see that each input field in the form that you have imported using application template has a value that is already bounded.
+Here is an example of the first input field (Title) that is bounded to Incidents1.title.
+That means that the value of the title will be saved into this data variable after a user's input.

 ![](../screenshots/Picture26.png)

-2. Now, we will configure the logic for the button at the end of this form.
-So that, user can create a new incident by clicking it.
-Select the **Create a new incident** button and open the logic editor tab from the bottom of your page.
+1. Configure the logic for the button at the end of this form, so that a user can create a new incident by clicking it.
+Choose **Create a new incident** and open the logic editor tab at the bottom of your page.

 ![](../screenshots/Picture27.png)

-3. Let´s check the preconfigured logic to understand the whole process.
-Once the component (button) is tapped, a spinner will be shown to user to notify them the record creation process has started.
-Here the spinner will also show a text that can be adjusted by the developer: Incident is being created
+2. Check the preconfigured logic to understand the whole process.
+Once the component (button) is tapped, a spinner will be shown to a user to notify them that the record creation process has started.
+Here the spinner will also show a text that can be adjusted by the developer: Incident is being created.

 ![](../screenshots/Picture28.png)

-4. Select **Create record** logic component.
-Click on the **X** icon to select a resource and select **Data entity**.
+3. Choose the **Create record** logic component.
+Choose the **X** icon to select a resource and then choose **Data entity**.

 ![](../screenshots/Picture29.png)

-5. Select the data entity **Incidents**.
-Then choose **Save**.
-Now, the record will be created in the Incidents data entity.
+4. Choose the **Incidents** data entity and then choose **Save**.
+The record will be created in the **Incidents** data entity.

 ![](../screenshots/Picture30.png)

-6. Choose **Custom Object** button.
+5. Choose **Custom Object**.

 ![](../screenshots/Picture31.png)

-7. Choose **ABC** icon under ID and then select **Formula**.
+6. Choose the **ABC** icon under ID and then choose **Formula**.

 ![](../screenshots/Picture32.png)

-8. Click on the formula bar
+7. Click the formula bar.

 ![](../screenshots/Picture33.png)

-9. Paste the formula below and then chosse **Save**.
+8. Paste the formula below and then choose **Save**.

 ~~~
 GENERATE_UUID()